 With big ambitions to start a small-scale, bio-sustainable farm, we planted our first seeds in 2014 on land that Greta's family has been farming since the 1800's.
 Looking back, it's good we had that ambition, as we were lacking one minor detail: practical experience.
 Neither of us had any background growing anything at the scale we planned to do and to say there's a steep learning curve to farming might be a bit of an understatement.
 Needless to say, we've had our share of challenges, but we've learned (and at times battled) our way through it.
-What started as one small table at the Cheboygan farmers' market in 2014, has turned into a few tables at the market and an 80+ member farm share program.
+What started as one small table at the Cheboygan farmers' market in 2014, has turned into a few tables at the market and a 100+ member farm share program.

 For us, farming is more than just growing produce, its about squashing the rumor that you can't make a living farming in a small town and the stigma of the struggling farmer.
 It's about dreaming big and overcoming obstacles, no matter how devastating they seem at the time.
 It's about keeping the Cheboygan farming culture alive and all of the great friendships we've made in the process.
 We're passionate about what we do and we hope it shows in the quality of everything we produce!

 Take a few minutes to check out everything Harvest Thyme has to offer and don't forget to sign up for our eNewsletter or head on over to our Facebook page before you're done!

 Just like it came out of Grandma's Garden!